GaodengFan/MsMorph/README.md

 # Morph
 This work primarily focuses on medical 3D image registration.
+Of course, the proposed method can also be applied to 2D image registration, albeit with slight modifications.
-We will make our work open-source once it has been accepted for publication in a journal.
+Once our work is accepted for publication in a journal, we will make it open source.